karl-zylinski/karl-zylinski.github.io/content/posts/introduction-to-odin.md

 If you're looking for reference material, then have a look at the [overview](https://odin-lang.org/docs/overview/) and also [demo.odin](https://github.com/odin-lang/Odin/blob/master/examples/demo/demo.odin).
 This article, the overview and demo.odin each have unique things that the others don't cover.

 ## Thanks for reading!

+I have created a whole book based on this article!
+You can ready more about it on [odinbook.com](https://odinbook.com/).
+It 5-6 times longer than this blog post.

 If you liked this article and want to support me, then you can [become a patron](https://www.patreon.com/karl_zylinski).